eurofurence/reg-hotel-booking/README.md

+# Deprecation Notice

+ARCHIVED - no longer needed now we don't have the mail booking process any more

 # Eurofurence Hotelbooking App

 This is a statically hostable app for creating a hotel room reservation email.
 It allows the user to enter personal details required to book a hotel room and generate an email text based on a template.